steemit/smt-whitepaper/smt-manual/manual.md

 };
 ```

+The symbol precision in `smt_setup_operation` is authoritative, it may
+differ from, and will override, any previously specified operations'
+precision.
+Subsequently issued operations must have matching precision.

 The operation must be signed by the `control_account` key.
-The name
+The named
-of the control account becomes the name of the token.
+SMT must have been created earlier by the `control_account`.
 The
+symbol's embedded decimal places may be distinct from prior
+`smt_setup_operation`

 `decimal_places` field is used by UI's to display units as a number
 of decimals.